 THE SLAYER OF DUVENSTEDT

-A typical autumn Sunday in Hamburg, cold and misty, awaited in the Puckaffer Weg 15.
-Duvenstedter SV, which have beaten relentlessly almost every team in the league, was hosting the Hamburg Hurricanes on the top clash of the week.
-The predestined candidate to get promoted into Bezirklsliga, had played the Hurricanes before only in two occasions; destroying them in both: 6:2 in the first round of the Cup back in July 2018 and a month later, 2:5 in the third match week.
-Despite those facts, Guillaume Hounsoume and his boys were confident that this time was going to be different.
-The men in pink built a good momentum, being unbeaten in the previous six matches (5W-1D).
+A typical autumnal Sunday in Hamburg, cold and misty, awaited in the Puckaffer Weg 15.
+It was November 25th of 2018 when Duvenstedter SV, who had beaten relentlessly almost every team in the league, was hosting the Hamburg Hurricanes on the top clash of the week.
+The predestined candidate to get promoted into Bezirklsliga, had played the Hurricanes previously in two occasions; destroying the men in pink in both of them: 6:2 in the first round of the Cup back in July 2018 and a month later, 2:5 in the third match week, while visiting Paddy's Park.

 Both squads greeted each other after the match ended, Tillman Rochow, Duvenstedt’s coach congratulated every Hurricane player he jumped into, “you definitely were the better team today”, he kept saying.
 The men in pink went straight to the changing room, there was a song to be sang and a beer to be drank while showering, jumping and shouting half naked to celebrate such an impeccable victory.

 No other player in at least the previous two seasons, including the 2018/19, had scored a Hat-Trick against Duvenstedter SV.
 They were proclaimed champions of the Kreisliga 5 and lost only three matches, one of them being in this narrated afternoon.
 This is why this game was a very special one and is up there as one of the most exciting games in the Hurricanes history.